What Is Silent Evidence?

 The diagnosis is subjective and unfalsifiable.

-The judgement of doctors and wisdom of parents is being suppressed.
+The professional judgment of doctors and the wisdom of parents is being suppressed.

 Many patients are young, gay, or suffer multiple comorbidities, but Gender Affirming Care doesn’t consider alternative explanations.